Home > Blog > Croatian Harbors and Marinas Discover the CharmBlog

 The first is Marina Punat, in a sheltered bay on the island of Krk.
 Punat is Croatia’s oldest and biggest marina, founded in 1964, with 850 berths.
 The second is D-Marina Mandalina in Sibenik, with its excellent contemporary design hotel, D-Resort Sibenik.

-In 2022, the Martinis Marchi Hotel & Marina on Solta received the prestigious Flower of Tourism Quality for Croatia award as the top small marina.
-Also worth a mention is one of the newest marinas, Marina, Korkyra, in Vela Luka on Korcula, which opened in the spring of 2020.
+In 2022, the Martinis Marchi Hotel & Marina on Solta won the Flower of Tourism Quality award.
+It was recognized as the top small marina.
+Also new is Marina, Korkyra, in Vela Luka on Korcula, which opened in the spring of 2020.

 Of course, while sailing the Adriatic, you can drop anchor overnight if you find a sheltered bay.
 Alternatively, you might use an official buoy field, then come ashore by dinghy.
 You’ll still have to pay for this facility, but it is cheaper than mooring in a harbor or taking a berth in a marina.
 But you will not have access to electricity or water supplies.